TylerJDev/my-portfolio/content/blog/partial-links-are-inaccessible.md

 1. **Ensure that the link text describes its purpose**

    For example, if your link contains “here”, or “read”, or even “click me!”, then it doesn’t describe the purpose of the link; what exactly am I clicking?
-Ensure that the link describes where the link will take the user, an example of short and efficient text content being: “About us”, “More information on our product”, “Our values”.
+Ensure that the link describes where the link will take the user, an example of short and efficient text content being: “**About us**”, “**More information on our product**”, “**Our values**”.
 2. **Ensure that the link has a proper accessible name**

    Some links are inaccessible because they don’t contain any accessible text at all.
-For example, if your link contains only an image without a descriptive alt text, or text alternative, then a user using assistive technology may not be able to figure out where that link will take them.
+An example being, if your link contains only an image without a descriptive alt text, or text alternative, then a user using assistive technology may not be able to figure out where that link will take them.

 3. **Reduce redundancy**

    Some links are inaccessible because they don’t contain any accessible text at all.
-For example, if your link contains only an image without a descriptive alt text, or text alternative, then a user using assistive technology may not be able to figure out where that link will take them.
+A quick example being if your link contains only an image without a descriptive alt text, or text alternative, then a user using assistive technology may not be able to figure out where that link will take them.

 In most cases, partial links are caused by only factoring the visual aspect of that link.
 For example, if you only give the context "here", you’re assuming that the user is going through the navigational flow in order to receive the context for it.
 Though, this is disregarding the fact that users may navigate through links, missing out on that additional context.